GreenArrow Email Software Documentation

 apt-get install ruby wget gnupg rsync

-5. Make an entry in the new server’s /etc/hosts file, pointing the oldserver hostname to an IP on the old server that has an SSH server running.
+5. Make an entry in the new server’s /root/.ssh/config file, pointing the oldserver hostname to an IP on the old server that has an SSH server running.
 For example:

 This entry is needed because we’re going to run some commands later on which connect to oldserver.

-9. Check the /var/migrate/postgresql-tablespaces.txt file for any tablespaces which specify a location.
+7. Review the postgresql-tablespaces.txt file in the backup on the old server for any tablespaces which specify a location.

 Here’s an example of what this file might look like.
 In this example, the tablespace named “data2” is the only one which has a location (/media/data2) specified: